paulgrove/rapid-mongo/README.md

 If you are looking for a module to simply download mongodb, then look at `mongodb-download`.

+## Node support

+This module was developed on node `v5.10.0` compatibility with older versions of node is unknown, however few if any ES6 features were used.

 ## Notes on Cross-Platform Compatibility

-Effort has been made to support Windows and Mac OS, but currently only linux has been tested.
+Effort has been made to support Windows and Mac OS, but currently only Linux has been tested.
 This early release is made out of requirement, and a future update will confirm support for other platforms.